 4 Insect Problems & Solutions for Healthy Indoor Plants

 Just because you have plants indoors doesn’t mean they are immune from insects and pests.
-Take a look below for some of the most common indoor plant bug problems and solutions that are safe to use inside your home.
+Take a look below for some of the most common indoor plant bug problems from Garden and solutions that are safe to use inside your home.

 Pest: Mealybugs are soft-bodied insects that resemble tufts of white cotton.
-Usually they go unnoticed until they are adults, because that's
+Usually they go unnoticed until they are adults, because that's when

-sooty mold, which feeds on these sugars.
+which feeds on these sugars.

 Solutions: Heavy infestations of mealy bugs can distort new growth in plants.
 Small infestations can be controlled by handpicking or by dabbing